 Because Amazon also has the largest number of indigenous forest people in the world, their knowledge of the medicinal plants yet to be discovered by modern researchers is potentially unrivaled.
-With the proper conservation of these plant species, a lot of good in terms of health and food can be uncovered.
+With the proper conservation of these plant species, a lot of current problems in terms of health and food can be uncovered.

 The Amazon is home to over 2,000 different animal species.
 There are over 427 mammal species, 1,300 bird species, 427 amphibian species, 3,000 fish species, and 378 reptile species.
 In addition to this, there are over 2 million insect species in the Amazon rainforest.
 One in five of the bird species lives only in this rainforest.

-There have also been lots of wildlife activity namely the setting up of orphanages and animal centers, in a bid to observe the endangered species and give them special care to increase their count before being released back into the wild.
+There have also been lots of wildlife activity, namely the setting up of orphanages and animal centers, in a bid to observe the endangered species and give them special care to increase their count before being released back into the wild.

 There has been a massive reduction of the Amazon forest area by residents in the nine regions.
 According to National Geographic, about 17 percent of the Amazonian rainforest has been destroyed over the past 50 years.
-The major reasons for this are human settlement and search for agricultural land.
+The major reasons for this are human settlement and the search for agricultural land.

 The land surrounding any river basin is always suitable for farming, given that it harbors suitable nutrient content and, thus, soil fertility.
-Similarly, the presence of forest cover translates into better soil quality in terms of humus and water retention leaving no chance of soil erosion.
+Similarly, the presence of forest cover translates into better soil quality in terms of humus and water retention, leaving no chance of soil erosion.

 Due to this, farmers keep seeking new areas in the forest to keep making a considerably good harvest, contributing to more deforestation and degradation.
-For this reason, the amazon rainforest faces deforestation twice as much as other rainforests.
+For this reason, the Amazon rainforest faces deforestation twice as much as other rainforests.